-Credit risk: - The Program's Investment Policy states that no more than 20% of the fair value of the fixed income portfolio shall be rated less than single "A" quality.
-The Program's fixed income portfolio at December 31, 2016 is as follows:
+Credit Risk: - The Program's investment policy states that all fixed income securities held in the portfolio shall have a Standard & Poor's and/or equivalent credit quality rating of no less than Investment Grade.
+No more than 20% of the fair value of the fixed income portfolio shall be rated less than single "A" quality.
+The Program's fixed income portfolio at December 31, 2017 is as follows: